jazcala/swag-labs/README.md

 ## Overview

-This project presents a robust and scalable end-to-end test automation framework built with Playwright and TypeScript, specifically designed for the [Sauce Demo web application](https://www.saucedemo.com/).
-It serves as a comprehensive portfolio piece, showcasing modern UI test automation principles and my expertise in building maintainable, efficient, and reliable test suites.
+This project presents a robust and scalable end-to-end test automation framework built with **Playwright, TypeScript, and Node.js**.
+It serves as a comprehensive portfolio piece showcasing expertise in building maintainable, efficient, and reliable test suites.

 The framework is engineered to demonstrate:

+* **Environmental Consistency & Scalability**: **Integrated with Docker** to package the test environment, guaranteeing **identical and reliable execution** across all developer and Continuous Integration (CI) machines.
 * **Best-in-Class Test Architecture**: Leveraging the Page Object Model (POM) for enhanced maintainability, readability, and reusability of test code.
 * **Robust Locator Strategies**: Utilizing data-test attributes for resilient and stable element identification, minimizing test fragility.
 * **Comprehensive Test Coverage**: Automating critical user flows and edge cases to ensure application quality.
 * **Seamless CI/CD Integration**: Demonstrating automated test execution as part of a Continuous Integration pipeline using GitHub Actions, with test reports published directly to GitHub Pages for easy access and review.
 [Sauce Demo Report](https://jazcala.github.io/swag-labs/).
 * **Detailed Reporting**: Generating insightful test reports for quick analysis and debugging.

+---

 ## Why Playwright?